Collège Saint Marc, Alexandria

 Collège Saint Marc is an all-male French Catholic school in Alexandria, Egypt.
 The school is located in the Shatby neighborhood in central Alexandria.

 Collège Saint Marc was founded in 1928 by the De La Salle Brothers to be the second Lassalian school in Alexandria after École Saint Gabriel.
 Collège Saint Marc was inaugurated on 6 October 1928, by King Fuad I. Built on an area of 35,726 m2, it was at the time of its inauguration the largest educational institution in the Middle East.

-Collège Saint Marc is a private educational institution with French as its main teaching language.
+Collège Saint Marc is a private educational institution with French as its main teaching language, along with Arabic.
 Students must be accepted beginning at KG1, and successful students remain in the school until they receive their high school diploma.
 The curriculum at Collège Saint Marc prepares the students for the Egyptian Baccalaureate examination.